 Monday, 3 December 2012

 They are noisy and involve Taoist prayer stuff I don't fully comprehend.
 I have seen quite a few recently at HDB void decks (which instigated the opening of a coffin shop nearby) and they all looked the same to me.
 Strangely or coincidentally, they were all in Hokkien or Teochew.
 I am Cantonese, so, will the rites be the same for me?

 Pretty much, I think.

 I hate to die suddenly and be given such traditional rites just because I am Chinese and have not laid down a will nor put a religion on my Identity Card.
 It's like someone rapping at your funeral when all you desire are Gregorian chants.
 It is so disconcerting that I might just come back from the dead to right the wrong!

 I wonder if my peers of the other races feel the same.
 Will they be caught in an unprepared bind when they die?
 Not that it matters given that we would all be already dead.
 But it does irk to know that we can't say a proper goodbye to the world, our friends and immediate neighbourhood in the fashion that we want.
-My nearby fave kopitiam kopi ladies would miss my humour and wonder where their regular 'teh-c gau color or-lange (i.e. teh-c gau siew dai c-sau) and newspaper-reading' uncle has disappeared to.
+My nearby fave kopitiam kopi ladies would miss my humour and wonder where their regular 'teh-c gau kaler or-lange (i.e. teh-c gau siew dai c-sau (or "orange color)) and newspaper-reading' uncle has disappeared to.

 At a Chinese funeral, not understanding the rites is one thing; being taken for a ride by unprofessional priests is another.
 They come dressed in less than clean robes and utter rubbish.

-Then there's the stainless steel frames and fix-ups.
+Then there are the stainless steel frames and fix-ups.
 They look the same structures as used in lion dances and other celebrations.
 Are they recyclable?
 Maybe I am mistaken.

 This big blanket as a message board is a mystery.
 How did it come about?
 Was it a matter convenience given that the blanket is easily the largest piece of cloth found at home.
 As a kid, my siblings and I used to play teepee tent with one.